❖ MSSQL

 This functionality is in Beta!
 Beta functionality may have bugs and may change in the future.
 Help us out by testing this functionality and letting us know if you encounter any issues.

-To connect to the database, please make sure you have an ODBC Driver for the SQL server installed on your machine.
+Microsoft SQL also requires that you have the ODBC Driver installed on your machine.
 For more information, see instructions from Microsoft for Windows, MacOS, and Linux.

 Use this connector to create a connection to your database.